mherman-fi/cool-projects/README.md

 ## Dataset

-An on-demand site for dataset project is not available.
+An on-demand site for the dataset project is not available.
 But it's still pretty cool.
 Feel free to look around.

 See the individual project readmes for further information.